 Where to go: A drive through the park is always a good way to see fall colors at Kathio.
 Favorite hiking trails include the self-guiding Touch the Earth Nature Trail and the Kathio Landmark Trail.
-As fall color progresses, a climb to the top of the 100-foot observation tower offers a spectacular view.
+A climb to the top of the 100-foot observation tower offers a spectacular view.

 Canít decide between a one-day or year-round park permit?
 The DNR has a special offer that can help.
 Start by purchasing a one-day permit for $5 and visit as many state parks as possible.
 After visiting the state parks, trade in the one-day permit by the end of that day and get $5 off the purchase of a year-round permit.
 Year-round permits, which cost $25, provide unlimited access to all 76 Minnesota state parks and recreation areas for a full year from the month of purchase.